|

 The Belgian Expeditionary Corps, ordered to Russia

-After the fall of Antwerp in October 1914, and the retreat to the Yser, the front line stabilized, and since a breakthrough was not forthcoming, there was little use for a highly mobile armored car force.
 The Russian military attached to the Belgian armed forces, suggested that the Belgian's armored car force, could be of use on the Eastern Front.
 Following protocol, Czar Nicholas made an official request to King Albert of the Belgians.
 It was decided to send a force of several hundred Belgians, and the Morse armored motor-cars to Russia.
-Since Belgium and Russia were co-belligerents and not official allies, for legal reasons the Belgian soldiers were to be considered as volunteers in the Russian army.

 Minerva Armored Motor-car